Neck Injuries in Sports: What You Should Know

 When your neck starts to feel better, ask your doctor about some easy stretches.
 Keeping your neck stretched and limber may increase your range of motion.
 Gently bend your neck to one side and then the other.
 Hold it for about 30 seconds on each side.

-Your health care provider might recommend other stretching options, like traction -- using weights and pulleys to stretch your neck.
+Your health care provider might recommend other stretching options such as traction -- using weights and pulleys to stretch your neck.
 Don't forget to also ask about strengthening exercises to build up the muscles that support your neck.